chmarti1/lconfig/docs/bin.md

 lcrun [-h] [-r PREFILE] [-p POSTFILE] [-d DATAFILE] [-c CONFIGFILE]
      [-f|i|s param=value]
   Runs a data acquisition job until the user exists with a keystroke.

-PRE and POST data collection
-  When LCRUN first starts, it loads the selected configuration file (see -c option).
-If only one device is found, it will be used for the continuous DAQ job.
-However, if multiple device configurations are found, they will be used to take bursts of data before (pre-) after (post-) the continuous DAQ job.

-  If two devices are found, the first device will be used for a single burst of data acquisition prior to starting the continuous data collection with the second device.
-The NSAMPLE parameter is useful for setting the size of these bursts.

-  If three devices are found, the first and second devices will still be used for the pre-continous and continuous data sets, and the third will be used for a post-continuous data set.

-  In all cases, each data set will be written to its own file so that LCRUN creates one to three files each time it is run.

 -c CONFIGFILE
   By default, LCRUN will look for "lcrun.conf" in the working